 Family Picnic – The annual family picnic offers free burgers and hot dogs, a petting zoo, bounce houses, classic picnic games, and more all held at the Salem Lutheran Lawn.
 Bring a side dish and drinks to share and chairs and picnic blankets to relax and enjoy a day of community food, fun, and games.

-Fall BBQ & Auction – On September 15th, community members with tickets can gather at Sanford Meadows for dinner, dancing, and an auction.
+Fall BBQ & Auction – Community members with tickets can gather at Sanford Meadows for dinner, dancing, and an auction.
 The Kelly Rae Band will once again regale the crowd with their lively music.

 Mara Brandman Horse Arena